Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 • NVIDIA/AMD Driver version – As required by your GPU

-Important Note: Using the free version of DaVinci Resolve in Linux will require the use of uncompressed .mov files.
-These file sizes are LARGE, around 5-30gb for a 10min video.
-If this is a no go for you I’d recommend Kdenlive.
+Important Note: Using the free version of DaVinci Resolve in Linux will require uncompressed .mov files.
+These file sizes are LARGE, around 5-30 GB for a 10min video.
+If this is a no-go for you, I’d recommend Kdenlive.

-As you can see there are some hefty requirements for the software.
-This application will not run on integrated graphics and it’s very specific on the CentOS requirement.
-Luckily their are tools and other options for installing Resolve on Fedora, Debain/Ubuntu, and Arch based systems.
+As you can see, the software has some hefty requirements.
+This application will not run on integrated graphics and is very specific about the CentOS requirement.
+Luckily, there are tools and other options for installing Resolve on Fedora, Debain/Ubuntu, and Arch-based systems.

-As of writing this, I’ve only had repeated success installing DaVinci Resolve with an AMD GPU in a Arch Linux system.
-So please refer the the Arch guide below if you’re running team red.
+As of writing this, I’ve only had repeated success installing DaVinci Resolve with an AMD GPU in an Arch Linux system.
+So please refer to the Arch guide below if you’re running Team Red.

 Fedora (NVIDIA)

-If you are running Fedora AND have a NVIDIA GPU in you’re system you are in the best spot when it comes to running Resolve.
+If you are running Fedora AND have an NVIDIA GPU in your system, you are in the best spot for running Resolve.
 Fedora and CentOS both fall under the umbrella of Red Hat Linux.
-Fedora is developed by the community backed Fedora project with this comes similar code thus we are able to use the files directly from Blackmagic Design.
+Fedora is developed by the community-backed Fedora project.
+With this comes similar code; thus, we are able to use the files directly from Blackmagic Design.

-First make sure you have the proper drivers.
+First, make sure you have the proper drivers.
 You’ll need RPM Fusion enabled.
-I recommend following the wiki, but you’ll need CUDA driver for sure.
+I recommend following the wiki, but you’ll definitely need the CUDA driver.
 Install it using the command below.

 sudo dnf install xorg-x11-drv-nvidia-cuda

-Once you have the NVIDIA drivers properly set up on your system you’re you’re going to want to head over to Go to Blackmagic Design and download the official installer *.zip archive.
-Once downloaded open the terminal, go to the download directory and extract the files.
+Once you have the NVIDIA drivers properly set up on your system, you’ll want to head over to Blackmagic Design and download the official installer *.zip archive.
+Once downloaded, open the terminal, go to the download directory, and extract the files.

 cd ~/Downloads